OS-SFT/0-OS-SFT-OVERVIEW/README.md

 ## Background - July, 2021
 The project has its origins in July, 2021 when [Johnny Mattimore](https://www.linkedin.com/in/johnny-d-mattimore-082969136/) of [First Derivative](https://firstderivative.com/) and [John Byrne](https://www.linkedin.com/in/john-byrne-943109/) of [Corlytics](https://www.corlytics.com/) were researching how best to solve the huge issue of new data requirements for sustainable finance (**SF**), including the domains of Climate Change and ESG.
 The problem kept returning to "data" in its holistic sense - what data, how is it defined, how many types of data, how to find it, how to make it ready for use by financial services firms ... on and on.

 We understood from prior data problems that the only logical way forward was to give this overwhelming data problem some boundary conditions so that it was more manageable.
 To do this, we decided to focus on an open-source agenda to provide access to the foundation taxonomies that would enable everyone to make progress to developing and integrating these new data models.
-Moeover, we decided to do it in small, incremental steps - to build a library of taxonomies for all to use.
+Moreover, we decided to do it in small, incremental steps - to build a library of taxonomies for all to use.

 Such taxonomies are the bedrock of any use case, or business problem, because without a robust, scientific definition of data classification (called "[taxonomies](https://en.wikipedia.org/wiki/Taxonomy)"), nothing downstream can work - all reporting functions, all lines of business and all group functions would fail on their **sustainable finance mandates** without this foundation.